 ISAE 3402 recognises that the service organisation’s controls alone may not be sufficient.
 The system description identifies controls that the user entity is expected to implement.
 These are called complementary user entity controls.

-Example: A payroll processing service organisation assumes that user entities will authorise payroll changes before submitting them for processing.
-The service organisation processes what it receives — but the control over authorisation sits with the user entity.
+For example, a payroll processing service organisation assumes that user entities will authorise payroll changes before submitting them for processing.
+The service organisation processes what it receives, but the control over authorisation sits with the user entity.

 CUECs are critical for user auditors.
 If the service organisation’s controls are designed on the assumption that the user entity performs certain controls, and the user entity fails to implement those controls, the combined control environment has a gap.
 The user auditor must evaluate whether the user entity has implemented the CUECs identified in the ISAE 3402 report.